 Although any legal proceedings initiated by a third party are likely to be brought against the Board as a body, a Board member may be personally liable if they make a fraudulent or negligent statement which results in loss to a third party.
 A Board member who misuses information gained by virtue of their position may be liable for breach of confidence under the law applicable within the UK.

 Communications with the press will only be made through the ARB Chair and Registrar & Chief Executive in line with the Board’s policy in this area.
 Board members should not provide information to the media, or do anything which could lead to the disclosure of anything said or discussed at any confidential session of the Board or any of its committees.

 5.5.5 Dealing with the Wider Domain

-Board members may also need to articulate developments within the Board on matters of general principle to other audiences and may also wish, on occasion, to take soundings from others on matters which are being or may be discussed.
+ARB Board members may also need to articulate developments within the Board on matters of general principle to other audiences and may also wish, on occasion, to take soundings from others on matters which are being or may be discussed.
 In conducting such discussions, Board members must ensure that matters relating to discussions held in the confidential session of the Board meeting or any of its committees are not disclosed.
 Bearing in mind their corporate responsibilities, ARB Board members should also make it clear to others in what capacity they are speaking, for example as an ARB Board member or in a non-Board capacity.

-Board members are responsible for the staff that the Board engages, and should treat them with respect and courtesy.
+ARB Board members are responsible for the staff that the Board engages, and therefore should treat all members of staff with respect and courtesy.
 Not only is this an important requirement for any employer, it also helps to ensure that staff carry out their work smoothly and efficiently in accordance with the Scheme of Decision Making without interference.
 There are a range of performance measures to enable the Board to hold the Executive to account for their performance and the performance of the staff.